cockroachdb/docs/cockroachcloud/cloud-api.md

   - `{cloud provider}` is the name of the cloud infrastructure provider on which you want your cluster to run.
 Possible values are: `GCP` and `AWS`.
 The default value is `GCP`.
   - `{account ID}` is the ID of the account that created the cluster.
 If the cluster was created using the API, this will be the service account ID associated with the secret key used when creating the cluster.
   - `{region name}` is the cloud infrastructure provider region where the cluster is located.
-  - `{spend limit}` is the [maximum amount of US dollars you want to spend per month](serverless-cluster-management.html#planning-your-cluster) on this cluster.
+  - `{spend limit}` is the [maximum amount of money, in US cents, you want to spend per month](serverless-cluster-management.html#planning-your-cluster) on this cluster.
   - `{node name}` is the name of the node in the cluster.
   - `{node status}` is the status of the node.
 Possible values are: `LIVE` and `NOT_READY`

 ## Set the maximum spend limit of a Serverless cluster

-To set the maximum spend limit for a Serverless cluster, send a `PUT` request to the `/v1/orgs/{organizationId}/clusters/{clusterId}/spend-limit` endpoint.
-The service account associated with the secret key must have `ADMIN` or `EDIT` permissions to retrieve information about an organization's clusters.
+To set the maximum spend limit for a Serverless cluster, send a `PUT` request to the `/v1/clusters/{clusterId}/spend-limit` endpoint.
+The service account associated with the secret key must have `ADMIN` or `EDIT` permission to retrieve information about an organization's clusters.

 <div class="filters clearfix">
     <button class="filter-button page-level" data-scope="curl"><strong>curl</strong></button>